top of page

 Botanist and biologist, Francis Hallé graduated from the Sorbonne and the University of Abidjan.
 Professor of botany at the University of Montpellier, he specialized in the study of trees and tropical rainforests.

 Among his works, the series of scientific missions he led from 1986 to 2003, called "The Raft of the Peaks" is remarkable.
-Thanks to an innovative light platform installed above the tree tops of the primary forests, he and his team were able to observe the forest, the trees from above, at the level of the canopy in an original way and thus discover a plant biodiversity and extraordinary animal still unknown, in Guyana, Gabon, Madagascar and Panama.
+Thanks to an innovative light platform installed above the tree tops of the primary forests, he and his team were able to observe the forest, the trees from above, at the level of the canopy in an original way and thus discover an extraordinary plant and animal biodiversity still unknown in Guyana, Gabon, Madagascar and Panama.
 Based on an original idea by Francis Hallé, the filmmaker Luc Jacquet made a film in 2013 on threatened tropical forests: “Once upon a forest”.

-He has written many books including: plant praise, The Raft of the Peaks, Plant Architecture, Advocacy for the tree, The Origins of Plants, The Tropical Condition, Good use of trees, A garden after the rain, ... and a few films including "There was a forest"...
+He has written many books including: In praise of plants, The Raft of the Peaks, Plant Architecture, Advocacy for the tree, The Origins of Plants, The Tropical Condition, For a good use of trees, A garden after the rain, ... and a few films including "Once upon a forest"...

 Olivier HAMANT,

-Olivier Hamant is a biologist, research director at INRAE, within the Ecole Normale Supérieure in Lyon.
+Olivier Hamant is a biologist and research director at INRAE, within the Ecole Normale Supérieure in Lyon.
 He has published over a hundred scientific papers on plant biophysics and development, showing in particular how plants use forces to perceive their own form.
 This research topic also raises the question of the robustness and resilience of living organisms from a new angle.
 Nourished by this fundamental research, and in his function as director of the Michel Serres Institute, he contributes to several projects in the fields of art, science and education around the existential issues of the Anthropocene.
-The question of biological resilience comes in particular to feed a reflection on the lessons to be learned from the living to inhabit the Earth.
+The question of biological resilience comes in particular to feed a reflection on the lessons to be learned from the natural world on how to inhabit the Earth.

 Benoit HARTENSTEIN.png